Acoma Pueblo, also known as “Sky City,” is built on top of a near 400-foot mesa approximately 72 miles west of Albuquerque, New Mexico.

 Charmae Natseway is known for her contemporary Native American Indian pottery.
 Largely neglecting traditional ollas, Natseway creates flasks and non-traditional cylindrical pieces.

 Paula Estevan‘s work is “classic” Acoma Pueblo pottery.
-Estevan favors repeating geometric designs, often monochromatic, which have a dizzying effect on the eye, but the precision of her lines is astounding.
+Estevan favors repeating geometric designs, often monochromatic, which have a dizzying effect on the eye.
+The precision of her lines is astounding.